valorad/wcnexus.com/README.md

 <h2>How to deploy</h2>
 <h3>Warning!
 If you are using python 3, your <strong>DEBUG</strong> setting <b>MUST Be Turned OFF!!!</b> </h3>
 <p>This is because of the implimentaion of magnificent but still not perfect "Zinnia's Weblog".
-See django-blog-zinnia's <a href='https://github.com/Fantomas42/django-blog-zinnia/issues/484'>Issue #484</a> for more information.</p>
+See django-blog-zinnia's <a href='https://github.com/Fantomas42/django-blog-zinnia/issues/484'  target="_blank">Issue #484</a> for more information.</p>

 <ol>
 	<li>(Skip this if you use default SQLite database) Create a database (eg. wcnexus)</li>